biocatiit/website/content/scihi/2024_lnp_morphologies.rst

 The success of mRNA-based COVID-19 vaccines has brought increased attention to lipid nanoparticles (LNPs) as an RNA therapeutic delivery method.
-One of the main challenges of LNPs as a delivery method remains the significant percentage of unloaded LNPs in most (if not all) RNA-LNP formulations22, highlighting a need for better characterization of their formation, composition and morphology.
+One of the main challenges of LNPs as a delivery method remains the significant percentage of unloaded LNPs in most (if not all) RNA-LNP formulations, highlighting a need for better characterization of their formation, composition and morphology.
 While there have been a number of recent advances in understanding the formation and structure of LNPs, studies exploring the influence of non-mRNA RNAs on LNP